Find the therapist that best suits your needs.

 Female therapist with blonde hair sitting on a dark gray bench outdoors, smiling, with green plants and trees in the background.

-Holly Pankratz, LMHC
+Holly Pankratz, LMHC, SUPERVISOR

 Holly Pankratz is the co-founder of New Story Integrated Mental Health, and a clinical supervisor with a private practice in Kirkland, WA.
 She is trained in EFT for couples, IFS, AF-EMDR, and Lifespan integration.
 Her favorite hobby is reading, especially about how to practice IFS and how to use the Enneagram in therapy.
 Email